Gross Profit

 Gross Profit = US$500 - US$250 = US$250

-Meaning, Gross Profit Margin = (US$250 / US$500) * 100 = 50%
+Gross Profit Margin = (US$250 / US$500) * 100 = 50%

-Advantages & Limits of Using the Gross Profit
+Advantages of Using Gross Profit

-• Product or Service Performance Isolation: Gross Profit allows a business to isolate the performance of their product or service meaning that a company can strategically assess how its products are performing and employ effective cost control strategies.
+• Product or Service Performance Isolation: Gross Profit allows a business to isolate the performance of their product or service, meaning that a company can strategically assess how its products are performing and employ effective cost control strategies.

 Besides its numerous advantages, Gross Profit does have its limitations: